How to Measure Entity Resolution Rate: A Framework for CMOs

 | Entity resolution rate | Your chosen composite correctness rate | Executive reporting |

-Christian Lehman should not invent a proprietary score before he has a reference set.
-The best practice is to build a labeled sample, score matches, and then express the result as a rate against known truth.
-That is the same discipline used in Progressive Entity Resolution and SPER.
+Do not invent a proprietary score before you have a reference set.
+The right sequence is to build a labeled sample, score the matches, and then express the result as a rate against known truth, which is also how more formal entity-resolution systems are evaluated (Progressive Entity Resolution, SPER).

 - Build a reference set of known duplicates and known non-duplicates.